Teens arrested after stealing cigarettes and treats in Napier

 Three youths have been arrested after an aggravated robbery at a Napier petrol station on Wednesday.

-Two people broke into the Caltex service station on Hyderabad Rd about 5.30am by smashing the glass door and stealing cigarettes and confectionery, while a third person remained outside in a stolen car which was used to flee the scene.
+Two people broke into the Caltex service station on Hyderabad Rd about 5.30am by smashing the glass door and proceeded to steal cigarettes and confectionery, while a third person remained outside in a stolen car which was used to flee the scene.

-Acting Inspector Neale Saunders, area prevention manager, said in a statement that an employee present at the time was unharmed but was left badly shaken.
+Area prevention manager Acting Inspector Neale Saunders said in a statement an employee present at the time was unharmed but was left badly shaken.

 “Police conducted a search warrant later that day at an address in Onekawa where the three offenders were located.
 Some of the stolen property was also recovered,” Saunders said.